migae/lein-migae/README.md

     $ lein migae libdir  ## copy required jars to war/WEB-INF/lib
     $ lein migae config  ## generates web.xml, appengine-web.xml, etc. from mustache files in etc, data in project.clj

+It is a requirement of GAE that all required libraries be in war/WEB-INF/lib; this is due to the security restrictions of the GAE development server.
+This includes certain jars from the GAE SDK as well as any clojure jars needed.
+The migae libdir command takes care of this.

 Step 3.
 Develop

 See the documentation at [migae](https://github.com/greynolds/migae)

+_CAVEAT_: `lein clean` will delete war/WEB-INF and everything in it.
+That should be fine, since everything there is generated.
+After you do it, don't forget to run `lein migae libdir` and `lein migae config` again, in that order.
+If it's a problem, edit the :clean-targets clause in project.clj.

 Step 4.
 Deploy to the cloud: